dalmura/infrastructure/sites/indigo/docs/CLUSTER-MGMT-SIDERO.md

 pod "sidero-controller-manager-5d6754fcfb-rrzlr" deleted
 ```

-You should now have a patched Sidero that supports RPi4s!
+You should now have a patched Sidero that supports rpi4s!
+Attempt another network boot of an rpi4 and see the logs of the `sidero-controller-manager`!